chef/automate/components/docs-chef-io/content/automate/DR.md

     - Make sure that both backup and restore cron are align.

+    {{< note >}}
+    - Suggested frequecy of backup cron to restore cron is 2:1 i.e., for every two successful backups in production cluster there should be one restore in DR cluster.
+    - Always restore the lasted backed-up data
+    - 'Cron Job' - A cron job is a Linux command used to schedule a job that is executed periodically
+    {{< /note >}}

     - Configure the cron which trigger  the `chef-automate backup restore`  on one of the Chef Automate node.

         - To run the restore command we need the airgap bundle.
 Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
 Example : `frontend-4.x.y.aib`.